 Since 2007, Congressman Bob Latta has served the people of Ohio’s Fifth Congressional District in the United States House of Representatives.
 Congressman Latta is a member of the House Energy and Commerce Committee where he plays an intricate role in crafting the nation’s energy, telecommunications, environment, health care, and interstate commerce policy.
-Latta is Vice-Chairman of the Subcommittee on Communications and Technology, where he advocates for free-market policies and solutions for the U.S. telecom infrastructure to ensure greater speed and access for consumers.
+Latta is Chairman of the Subcommittee on Communications and Technology, where he advocates for free-market policies and solutions for the U.S. telecom infrastructure to ensure greater speed and access for consumers.

 Latta is also a member of the Subcommittee on Energy and Power and the Subcommittee on Environment and the Economy.
 Along with his committee positions, Congressman Latta is a Deputy Whip and Co-Chairs the Congressional Propane Caucus and the Rural Broadband Caucus.